SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 make sense to think about writing code without tests or writing code today and adding tests later.
 Despite the benefits, we still see code without tests, we still see ideas like "writing code today and adding tests when the delivery pressure reduces" floating around.

-I don't have real reasons as to why such ideas would float around but I can speculate.
+I don't have real reasons as to why such ideas would float around, but I can speculate.

 **Speculation (1)**
 Adding tests takes a lot of time